Alocasias, commonly called Elephant Ears, are kept as both a house plant and an outdoor plant, particularly in areas with year-round warm weather.

 “The first sign is distinct, pale green or yellow feathering between the veins. it may be in isolated sections or evenly spread over the leaf.”
 Robert McCracken, post linked here.

 There is no cure for DsMV.
-The recommendation is to immediately kill the plant (either through freezing or soaking the plant in chlorinated water) and then dispose of it by placing the dead plant in a bag by itself to ensure it is not spread elsewhere.
+The recommendation is to immediately remove the plant (either through freezing or soaking the plant in chlorinated water) and then dispose of it in a bag by itself so it cannot spread the infection.

 How do you propagate an Alocasia?

 Alocasias grow from rhizomes, tubers, bulbs, or corms.
 Though these plant parts are dwelling at or below the soil surface, they are not roots.
 They are modified stems.

 The plant will grow multiple bulbs as part of its root system.
 These bulbs will sometimes begin producing a baby plant within the same pot as the mother.